CSeCIITB/module-1-python/README.md

 We are not taking up `how to install python`.
 Since it is available by default on Linux.
 Also, just a google search away.</br>
 [Here](http://docs.pwntools.com/en/latest/install.html) is the link to install `pwntools`.
 Though it comes installed on the VM we have provided.

-The content include an introduction to Python(syntax and such stuff).
+This week's content includes an introduction to Python(syntax and such stuff).
 Then an introduction to [pwntools](http://docs.pwntools.com/en/latest/), an interesting framework. `Pwntools` in itself is a huge package and would require a dedicated module would be less to know everything about it;
 This will get you familiar with writing exploit scripts in Python.

 ## Our Introductory Session for Python